-Bengal to witness clash of Titans as Mamata and Amit Shah to address rallies in same district Thursday | Politics
+Bengal to witness clash of titans as Mamata and Amit Shah to address rallies in same district Thursday | Politics

-A head-to-head political battlewill play out on Thursday in Kolkata neighbouring South 24Parganas district where Home Minister Amit Shah and WestBengal Chief Minister Mamata Banerjee are scheduled to addressindependent rallies separated by some distance.
+A head-to-head political battlewill play out on Thursday in Kolkata's neighbouring South 24Parganas district where Home Minister Amit Shah and WestBengal Chief Minister Mamata Banerjee are scheduled to addressrallies separated by some distance.

-For the first time in the high octane political season inpoll-bound West Bengal, Banerjee and Shah will be holdingrallies in the same district and more or less at the same timein the afternoon.
+It is for the first time in the run up to the assemblyelections that Banerjee and Shah will be holding rallies inthe same district and more or less at the same time in theafternoon.

-Meanwhile, Banerjee and his nephew Abhishek Banerjee, whois also local party MP, is slated to address party workersmeeting at Pailan in South 24 Parganas on Thursday.
+Meanwhile, Banerjee and her nephew Abhishek Banerjee,who is also the local party MP, is slated to address a partyworkers meeting at Pailan in South 24 Parganas on Thursday.

 ''It will be a politically important day tomorrow.
 BothShah and Didi will address rallies in the same district,'' asenior South 24 Parganas TMC leader said.